Beyond Opioids: Non-Opioid Pain Relief Options to Know

 Updated CDC Guidelines

-The CDC's 2022 Clinical Practice Guideline established 12 core recommendations, fundamentally stating that nonopioid therapies are at least as effective as opioids for many common types of acute pain.
-The guidelines mandate:
+The CDC's 2022 Clinical Practice Guideline includes 12 recommendations and notes that nonopioid therapies are at least as effective as opioids for many common types of acute pain.
+The guideline advises clinicians to consider steps such as:

 The Safe Alternatives That Work